marthinwurer/TournamentRecorder/README.md

     $ deactivate

 	For Window Users:
 	virtualenv provides a .bat script to activate the virtualenv.
 A Windows User will run the following instead:

 	$ venv/Scripts/deactivate

-The headers needed for the mysql database bindings to work are obtained by:
+The headers needed for all libraries to work are obtained by:

     $ sudo apt-get install libmysqlclient-dev
     $ sudo apt-get install python3-dev